ksdfg/ksdfg.github.io/_posts/2025-12-04-what-ive-learnt-in-my-most-intense-month-of-riding.md

 categories: motorcycles travel
 ---

 Over the last 20 out of 30 days I was on my bike for a distance of 1750 km, which included stretches from Pune to Varandha and back, Pune to Goa via Diveagar and Goa to Pune via Nipani.
-Here's what I've learnt:
+Here's what I've learnt.

 ## Role reversal